 connection: A relationship between a node and a coordinator in a body area network (BAN), substantiated by a connected node identification assigned to the node by the coordinator and by a wakeup arrangement between them, and optionally by one or more scheduled allocations or unscheduled bilink allocations between them.

-contended allocation: A non-reoccurring time interval, within a random access phase (RAP) or a contention access phase (CAP), that a node obtains using random access for initiating a frame transaction.
+contended allocation: A non-reoccurring time interval, within a random access period (RAP) or a contention access period (CAP), that a node obtains using random access for initiating a frame transaction.
 A contended allocation is an uplink allocation, suitable for servicing “unpredictable” uplink traffic (for example, due to data rate variations and/or channel impairments).

-contention access: An access method, based on carrier sense multiple access with collision avoidance (CSMA/CA) or slotted Aloha access but not both, whereby a node obtains a time interval in a contention access phase (CAP) for initiating one or more frame transactions.
+contention access: An access method, based on carrier sense multiple access with collision avoidance (CSMA/CA) or slotted Aloha access but not both, whereby a node obtains a time interval in a contention access period (CAP) for initiating one or more frame transactions.
 As an access method, contention access is synonymous with random access.

-contention access phase (CAP): A time span set aside by a coordinator and announced via a preceding non-beacon frame for contention access to the medium by the nodes in the body area network (BAN) of the coordinator.
+contention access period (CAP): A time span set aside by a coordinator and announced via a preceding non-beacon frame for contention access to the medium by the nodes in the body area network (BAN) of the coordinator.

 coordinator: An entity that possesses a node’s functionality and coordinates the medium access and power management of the nodes in its body area network (BAN).